mlagrou/resume/MattLagrou.md

 Saginaw, MI | mlagrou@gmail.com | +1 (989) 475-1020

 ## Objective
-Motivated computer science student seeking internship opportunities in software development, seeking to leverage strong problem-solving skills and technical aptitude in a dynamic tech environment.
+Motivated computer science student seeking internship opportunities in software development.
+Eager to leverage strong problem-solving abilities and technical skills in a dynamic tech environment.
+A clear communicator and excellent technical writer, seeking to apply these strengths in a tech-driven role.
 ## Education
 **Saginaw Valley State University**
 Bachelor of Science in Computer Science